 Disputes and litigation

-Our disputes and litigation team regularly handle a variety of disputes – large and small.
+Our team regularly handle a variety of disputes – large and small.
 They can provide specialist advice on how to resolve your issue quickly and cost-effectively.

 Examples of litigation matters include:

 - Conflicts with retailers, suppliers or service providers

 - Problems with contracts (employment and consumers)

 - Where you are having problems regarding debts repaid

 Our litigation team team includes; Paul Povey, Alex Robinson and Sue O'Brien.
 To talk to one of the team, please call us on 01787 277375 or use the online form.

 - China growth slowest since financial crisis as trade war looms - business liveEconomic growth of 6.5% in the third quarter was the weakest since early 2009 and is expected to slow further as the effects of China’s trade war with the US take hold 8.19am BST One of the weaker spots in China’s economy was industrial production, with growth slowing to 5.8% year-on-year in September, from 6.1% […]Angela Monaghan

 - UK plastics recycling industry under investigation for fraud and corruptionExclusive: Watchdog examining claims plastic waste is not being recycled but left to leak into rivers and oceansThe plastics recycling industry is facing an investigation into suspected widespread abuse and fraud within the export system amid warnings the world is about to close the door on UK packaging waste, the Guardian has learned.The Environment Agency […]Sandra Laville